SkqqN/PIPELINE/readme.md

 - Put the 123.py file in your user preference script directory (ex: C:/Users/YourName/Documents/houdini(ver)/scripts/123.py)
 - Edit line 8 to refer your working path
-- \_houdini_ folder and its config files will be automatically created on the next houdini launch
+- _\_houdini\__ folder and its config files will be automatically created on the next houdini launch
 - You can fill the folders with the one provided here to store the tools and hda
 - save.py is the shelf tool to correctly save your scenes

 <h3>HDA :</h3>

-- SCENE_DATA : Node to create for everyproject to hold the variables and paths according to the pipeline
+- SCENE_DATA : Node to setup the project, hold the variables and paths according to the pipeline

 <h3>CONFIG :</h3>